theuserge/TheUserge.github.io/faq.md

 5. Now just write `.setpmmsg your_custom_pm_msg` before your message and send to set custom PM Permit.

 Done, Now it will show that media (via preview) along with your custom PM Message.
-Also have a look on this [Image](https://telegra.ph/media-in-pmPermit-10-16) to get an idea of How to do it.
+Also have a look on these [Images](https://telegra.ph/media-in-pmPermit-10-16) to get an idea of How to do it.

 ## 22. How to Use Spam Watch API?